 It all started with this press release announcing a new show, 9th STREET A GO-GO, which is what HOLLYWOOD A GO-GO was originally named for the first three episodes.
 This was to be unlike any previous music show, and history has proved that this was the case.
 SAM RIDDLE was hired as the host, and THESINNERS and GAZZARRI DANCERS secured as regular performers.

 Above left: These were the first ads to announce the premier of a new "a go-go" music show.
 They ran in the Saturday, December 26, 1964 issues of southern California newspapers.
 This particular one appeared in the Long Beach Independent TV listings page.

 Above right: A rare ticket to 9TH STREET WEST from the July 27, 1965 taping.
 This was the show that ran simultaneously with HOLLYWOOD A GO-GO.
 It was broadcast on weekday afternoons and SAM RIDDLE was also the host.
 The show had a theme song (https://www.youtube.com/watch?v=xzEE9sid_OM)

-More than four decades after the last episode of this classic show was taped, it is still looked upon favorably by music fans, dancing fans, and television historians.
+More than five decades after the last episode of this classic show was taped, it is still looked upon favorably by music fans, dancing fans, and television historians.
 In its short run of just more than a year, it broke new ground on how a music show should be produced and look to the viewing public.